evshary/dotfiles/README.md

 3. Logout and then login
 4. We use [vim-plug](https://github.com/junegunn/vim-plug) to manage plugins here.
 Use `:PlugInstall` in vim to install packages.
 5. Install coc in vim: `:CocInstall coc-rust-analyzer` in vim
+  - If there is coc error while opening vim, it might be node version issue.
+Please use nvm to update node.

 # vim